melherch/1337_Khouribga-42_the_network/gnl/README.md

-*This project has been created as part of the 42 curriculum by <mel-herc>.*
+*This project has been created as part of the 42 curriculum by mel-herc.*

 # Description
 The **get_next_line** project consists of implementing a C function that reads a file